Research - Cosmology, Astrophysics, Formation and Evolution of

 Casey Papovich's research is in the areas of

-observational cosmology, the formation and evolution of the most
+observational astrophysics and cosmology, the formation and evolution of the most

 distant galaxies, and the growth of large scale structures of